sebastianbergmann/php-code-coverage/README.md

 ## Requirements

-PHP 5.6 is required but using the latest version of PHP is highly recommended
+PHP 5.6 is required but using the latest version of PHP is highly recommended.

 ### PHP 5